 In order to use a CBD edible for sleep, you need to find a product that you like and eat it before bedtime.
-Since CBD in edibles has to be digested to work its magic, you should eat a CBD edible two or three hours before going to sleep.
+Since CBD in edibles has to be digested to work its goodness, you should eat a CBD edible one hour before going to sleep.

 In case you are dealing with muscle pain and it is preventing you from getting restful sleep, you can apply a generous amount of CBD topical to the painful area right before bedtime.
 It will result in concentrated pain relief.
 The best high-quality CBD products for topical pain relief include CBD creams and CBD salves.